MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/admin-guide.md

 - Install the Product Visualize solution.

-- Install the Product Visualize control if you want sales people to be able to open Product Visualize directly from Dynamics 365 for Sales.

-- Adjust permissions.

 - Set up Microsoft Teams.

 This topic provides step-by-step procedures for all of the above.